 Avoid Lost Luggage with Apple AirTags

-In most cases, the bags are just delayed and are eventually returned to their owner.
+In most cases, mishandled bags are just delayed – they’ll arrive on later flights and eventually be returned to their owner.
 But not always, and it doesn’t always happen as quickly as it could.

 As a traveller, there are a few things that you can do to minimise the risk of your luggage going missing.
 The most obvious solution is not to check in a bag.
-In fact, many frequent flyers were already spruiking the benefits of travelling “HLO”, or hand luggage only well before the recent aviation industry meltdown.
-(This can also save you a lot of time, as well as money on checked bag fees.)
+In fact, many frequent flyers have spruiked the benefits of travelling “HLO”, or hand luggage only for years.

 Booking non-stop flights and avoiding tight connections, where there is a higher risk your bag won’t make it onto your connecting flight, can also help.

-But if you do need to check in luggage for your flights, Apple AirTags could at least save you a lot of stress by helping to track its location in real time.
+But if you do need to check in luggage for your flights, Apple AirTags can at least save you a lot of stress by helping to track its real location in real time.

 How Apple AirTags work